How can I find and work with contractors to rebuild after a disaster?

 - How long have you been in business?
 You may want to work with someone who has a proven track record in your town or city.

 - What is your contractor license or registration number?
 Write it down and look it up on your state contracting board or agency’s website, or call their hotline to make sure it’s valid.
 If they aren’t listed, they’re not a good option.
-You should also check with your and to see if the contractor has any public or disciplinary complaints against them.
+You should also check with your state’s licensing board and state attorneys general office to see if the contractor has any public or disciplinary complaints against them.
 Then, do your own research and look for online reviews.

 - Do you have general liability insurance and workers' compensation coverage?
 It’s important for contractors to be insured In case something happens at the worksite.